petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 existing open source tools into a coherent vertically-integrated experience.

+We have the components available for researchers to do it themselves, but why don't we assemble them into something for them to make it easier?

 ### Key concepts

 Single button reproducibility can be achieved by following two rules: